South African President Survives Sixth No-Confidence Vote

 This vote “is not about Zuma.
 Nobody cares about him,” political analyst Ralph Mathekga told the Washington Post.
 “It’s about the ANC.
 And it’s about the future costs to the ANC.”

-President Zuma has endorsed his ex-wife Nkosazana Dlamini-Zuma for president in the next election.
+President Zuma has endorsed his ex-wife, Nkosazana Dlamini-Zuma, for president in the next election.

 Photo credit: MARK WESSELS/AFP/Getty Images